SHIMER-jpg/ThreeJsJourney/01_Basics/basics.md

 ![](../resources/20221230172731.png)

 We are going to design our own triangles and we are going to use the `Float32Array` which has a typed structure and fixed length

+# Debug UI

+We need an UI that allows us to tweak elements and their properties The main ones are

+- dat.GUI --> Replaced for Lil.gui
+- control-panel
+- Control.Kit
+- Guify
+- Oui

+Elements found in GUIS

+- Range - for numbers with min max values
+- COlor - colors and color formats
+- Text - simple texts
+- Checkbox - for booleans
+- Select - a choice from a list of values
+- Button - To trigger functions
+- Folder - To organize your panel